kdurant/verilog-testbench/README.md

 # AutoTestbench
-A very simple plugin to generate verilog testbench file and component instance current design unit.
+A very simple plugin to generate verilog testbench file, component instance current design unit and others.
 I hope you like it.

 # Feature